top of page

 What about the offering?

 If you are a guest with us, do not feel obligated to put anything in the offering basket when it is passed along.
-As members and regular worshippers, we have made a commitment to support the ministry of the church financially as well as with our time and talents but you are our guest.
+As members and regular worshippers, we have made a commitment to support the ministry of the church financially as well as with our time and talents.
 Some of us give our financial offering weekly and others bi-weekly or monthly so we may pass the offering basket by on any given Sunday.
 If and when you desire to support our ministry financially is your decision.
-We have offering envelopes available from the greeters that you can put your offering in so that you will receive a tax-deductible receipt at the end of the year.
+We have offering envelopes available in the front foyer that you can put your offering in so that you will receive a tax-deductible receipt at the end of the year.
+Please be sure to print your name and address clearly.

 The offering does more than pay the pastor to prepare for worship services and visit and counsel those in need or ill or lonely around the community.
 We also help provide humanitarian aid in our city, country, and the world.
 We support missionaries and train pastors and much more.
 And of course, there is the ongoing cost of maintaining the church building, power, water, insurance, and phone bills.